7img/demo/README.md

 # php8-symfony-demo

-This is a work in progress Symfony PHP8 demo that I use to play around with Symfony.
-It currently sends an example e-mail.
+This is a (work in progress) Symfony PHP8 demo that I use to play around with Symfony.

 # How to get started